ninjaboy667/ninjaboy667/README.md

 I have completed a total of **26** projects for these certifications, for documentation/solutions see: https://www.freecodecamp.org/ninjaboy667

+Alot of the projects I am currently working on you will find at my codepend https://codepen.io/ninjaboy667

 - Scientific computing
   1. Arithmetic Formatter
   2. Time Calculator